South Gare: Coastguard station

 A coastguard station is located south of South Gare Lighthouse.

-To the immediate south of the coastguard station is a short steel frame tower.

-This tower houses a radar antenna, an automatic fog detector and a vertical set of four sectored red and white leading lights for navigation purposes.
+To the immediate south of the coastguard station is a short steel-framed tower housing a radar antenna, an automatic fog detector and a vertical set of four sectored red and white leading lights for navigation purposes.

-There is second fog detector system mounted on the Fairway Buoy in Tees Bay outside the river entrance.
+A second fog-detector system is mounted on the Fairway Buoy in Tees Bay outside the river entrance.

-Wind speed detection masts
+Wind-speed detection masts

-Near the end of the breakwater, in the fenced compound, there is a tall steel framed mast, housing air speed measurement devices.
-These devices gather data on wind speeds at various heights for a planned offshore wind farm proposed by Northern Offshore Wind Limited.
+Near the end of the breakwater, in the fenced compound, is a tall steel-framed mast housing air-speed measurement devices that gather data on wind speeds at various heights for an offshore wind farm proposed by Northern Offshore Wind Limited.

 The mast is 164 ft tall and 15.3 ft wide at the base.

-Plans for the offshore wind farm include thirty 200 ft windmills over 1 mi offshore.
+Plans for the wind farm include thirty 200 ft windmills more than 1 mi offshore.

 AMEC Wind plans to build 19 wind turbines inside Corus steelworks generating 47.5 MW of electricity.